Kandahar Province: Politics and governance

-In 2005, when Karzai won the first Afghan Presidential Elections, he appointed Yousef Pashtun as the Minister of Urban Development.
-After Pashtun, Asadullah Khalid governed the province until the appointment of Rahmatullah Raufi in August 2008.
-Raufi was replaced by Toryalai Wesa in December 2008.

 Demographics

 According to the National Statistics and Information Authority (NSIA), the total population of the province was estimated at 1,431,876.
 Pashtuns make up the majority in province.
 There are also communities of Baloch people, Tajiks, Uzbeks, Turkmens, Hazaras and others.
 The main language spoken throughout the province is Pashto.
 Dari and Balochi is also understood by some, especially in the city of Kandahar where learning of Dari as a second language is promoted in public schools.

 Tribes

 The main tribes in the province are as follows: